Florida International University College of Law: History

 Florida International University worked towards the creation of a public law school in South Florida for many years, beginning with the 1986 appointment of Modesto A. Maidique as University president.
 Maidique met resistance from the Florida Board of Regents, which had a number of graduates of other Florida law schools, and opposed the opening of any new public law schools in the state.
 The establishment of this institution was finally realized in 2000, when Governor Jeb Bush pushed the project through the state legislature, along with the re-establishment of a law school at Florida A&M University.

 Shortly thereafter, the College of Law hired Leonard Strickman as its inaugural Dean.
 Strickman, a Yale Law School graduate, had previously served as Dean of the Northern Illinois University College of Law and the University of Arkansas School of Law, and had been a member of the ABA Accreditation Committee during the 1990s, and had chaired 15 ABA accreditation site visits.

 The College of Law is one of the university's 26 schools and colleges and was founded in 2000.
 It officially opened its doors in August 2002, received provisional accreditation from the American Bar Association in August 2004, and was granted full accreditation on December 1, 2006.
 The inaugural class graduated on May 22, 2005.

 On February 10, 2007, the new law school building, the Rafael Diaz-Balart Hall, was dedicated.

 In May 2009, the institution announced that U.S. attorney for the Southern District of Florida Alexander Acosta had been selected to replace Strickman as Dean, with the latter's retirement from the position.
 Acosta left in 2017 to become United States Secretary of Labor.

 Rankings and reputation

-The 2025 U.S. News & World Reports "Best Law School Rankings" ranked the FIU College of Law 84th (tied) out of 196 in the United States.
+The 2026 U.S. News & World Reports "Best Law School Rankings" ranked the FIU College of Law 77th (tied) out of 196 in the United States.
+It ranked 40th among public law schools in the nation.

 Employment

-According to FIU's official 2018 ABA-required disclosures, 74.7% of the Class of 2018 obtained full-time, long-term, JD-required employment ten months after graduation.
-FIU's Law School Transparency under-employment score was 14.01%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job ten months after graduation.
+According to FIU's official 2024 ABA-required disclosures, 90.6% of the Class of 2024 obtained full-time, long-term, JD-required or JD Advantage employment ten months after graduation.
+FIU's Law School Transparency under-employment score was 7%, indicating the percentage of the Class of 2024 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job ten months after graduation.